greganswer/devnotes/general/udemy_curriculum.md

 ### [Decoding AP computer science a](https://www.udemy.com/decoding-ap-computer-science-a)

-**Why I'm taking it:** To brush up on my Computer Science Knowledge that I may have neglected in high school.
+**Why this course:** To brush up on my Computer Science Knowledge that I may have neglected in high school.

 ### [Python for beginners with examples](https://www.udemy.com/ardit-sulce-python-for-beginners)

-**Why I'm taking it:** A few jobs descriptions had "Knowledge of Python" and I want to get a brief overview of Python.
+**Why this course:** A few jobs descriptions had "Knowledge of Python" and I want to get a brief overview of Python.